 A complex routine

-Instead, it is like laying a quiet, stable foundation for all recovery behaviors.
+Instead, it lays a quiet, stable foundation for all recovery behaviors.

 When the scalp is no longer: